RightsCon 2026

 Drugs, Data & Justice: Resisting Algorithmic Policing, Building Community Safety

-The International Drug Policy Consortium (IDPC), Conectas Direitos Humanos, Statewatch, and European Digital Rights (EDRi) convene this roundtable to examine how artificial intelligence and other digital technologies are reshaping drug policy, law enforcement, and access to public services — often with harmful consequences for marginalised communities.
+The International Drug Policy Consortium (IDPC), Conectas Direitos Humanos, Statewatch, European Digital Rights (EDRi), and the Sex Workers’ Rights Advocacy Network (SWAN) convene this interactive roundtable to examine how artificial intelligence and other digital technologies are reshaping drug policy, with harmful consequences for marginalised communities.

-Through facilitated discussion and breakout groups, participants will identify current digital implementations, assess existing advocacy and accountability approaches — including litigation, oversight, and narrative change — and explore community-driven, care-based alternatives that advance harm reduction and community safety.
-The session aims to distil 5–7 actionable strategies and lay the groundwork for sustained cross-movement collaboration at the intersection of digital rights and drug policy.
+Through facilitated discussion and breakout groups, participants will identify current digital implementations, assess existing advocacy and accountability approaches and explore community-driven alternatives that advance harm reduction and community safety.